-NICE IPG517 states that coils and other novel technologies should currently remain within the research setting and NHS England will not fund these specific interventions.
+NICE IPG517 states that coils and other novel technologies should currently remain within the research setting and so will not be funded by NHS England.

 12 Proposed Audit Requirements

 National data collection process for commissioned services with outcome data and benchmarking and production of an annual national report.